honoriocode/Freedom-Day/README.md

 # Freedom Day
- First Python project for web
+ First Python project for web!
+ The idea is to indicate the day that brazilians stop to work for the goverment